Laconia

 exports.handler = laconia(app).register(instances);

-With the code above, the instance with name idGenerator
+With the code above, the instance with name idGenerator will be injected to your application.

 Chaining injection

-the next factories will be able to access the instances created by the previous
+It is possible to chain your injection in Laconia by calling register multiple times.
+Each of the factories that you register will be called sequentially, and the next factories will be able to access the instances created by the previous factories.

 const factory1 = () => ({ idGenerator: new UuidIdGenerator() });